-Upon enrollment each student must sign the honor oath and is expected to live by its principles.
-A student who lies, cheats or steals may forfeit the privilege of remaining in the School community.
-Education on honorrelated issues and enforcement of the Honor Code is the responsibility of the Honor Council, a group of students appointed by the members of the Council in the VI Form, Faculty Advisors, and Head of School.
-We encourage all students, faculty, and community members not to condone acts of dishonor and violations of the Honor Code, as well as to promote a community grounded in trust and integrity.
+Every year, students must sign the Honor Oath and they are expected to live by its principles.
+A student who lies, cheats, or steals may forfeit the privilege of remaining in the School community.
+Education about honor-related issues and enforcement of the Honor Code is the formal responsibility of the Honor Council, a group of students appointed by the members of the Council in the VI Form, Faculty Advisors, and Head of School.
+Every Greenie is responsible for preserving the Code's integrity.